On the $h$-cobordism category. I: Introduction

 \begin{cor} Let $M$ be a compact connected smooth $(d-1)$-manifold.
 There is a homotopy equivalence

 \end{cor}

 Here $\Wh^{\operatorname{diff}}(M)$ denotes the smooth Whitehead space of $M$, defined by means of algebraic $K$-theory (see \cite{WJR}).
-We note that we work entirely in the smooth setting in this paper.
+We note here that we work entirely in the smooth setting in this paper.
+Finally, we remark that we do not know a direct description of the resulting infinite--loop space structure on the left--hand side of the homotopy equivalence in Corollary \ref{thm:cor}.
+(Note that $B\mathcal{C}^{\sim}_\theta$ is an $E_\infty$-monoid under disjoint union, but it is typically not group--like.)

 The strategy for the proof of these results is as follows.
-First, by the classical $h$-cobordism theorem, the category $\hcobd$ is a non-unital groupoid in a homotopical sense (Section \ref{sec:invertibility_hcob}).
+First, using the classical $h$-cobordism theorem, the category $\hcobd$ is shown to be a (non-unital) groupoid in a homotopical sense (Section \ref{sec:invertibility_hcob}).
 This is indeed the only place where we use the dimension restriction -- in particular, our techniques apply in any dimension if we restrict to the cobordism category of \emph{invertible} cobordisms instead.
 Using standard homotopical techniques discussed in Section \ref{sec:non_unital_categories}, it follows that the classifying space $B \hcobd$ is homotopy equivalent to a disjoint union of spaces of endomorphisms, one from each component.
-In Section \ref{sec:h_cob_space}, we analyze geometrically the homotopy type of an endomorphism space.
-The main idea is to trade the $\dell$-triviality of the $h$-cobordisms in $\Hdiff(M)$ with the condition that an $h$-cobordism in an endomorphism space has both ends fixed.
-This leads to Theorem \ref{thm:main1}.
-Theorem \ref{thm:main2} follows by analyzing the homotopy types of the $\theta h$-embedding spaces under consideration.
+In Section \ref{sec:h_cob_space}, we analyze geometrically the homotopy type of an endomorphism space in $\hcobd$.
+The main idea is to trade the $\dell$-triviality of the $h$-cobordisms in $\Hdiff(M)$ with the condition that each $h$-cobordism in an endomorphism space has both ends fixed.
+This analysis leads to Theorem \ref{thm:main1}.
+Theorem \ref{thm:main2} follows by analyzing the homotopy types of the $\thetah$-embedding spaces under consideration.

 In a sequel to this work, we aim to carry out a different analysis of the homotopy type of $B\hcobd$ and study directly its connection with algebraic $K$-theory.